-Many people quoted the statistic that soon a quarter of the youth of the world will be in Africa, but it was Dr. Ibrahim who put an interesting spin on that point.
-If a focus on youth in Africa takes precedence in its developing economies, we shouldn’t forget the fact that many of the next generation of leaders in an aging Europe will be of 1st or 2nd generation African descent, (don’t forget about the U.S.) and these youth will eventually be the ones controlling the West’s institutions.
+Many people quoted the statistic that soon a quarter of the youth of the world will be in Africa, but it was Mo Ibrahim who put an interesting spin on that point.
+If a focus on youth in Africa takes precedence in its developing economies, we shouldn’t forget the fact that many of the next generation of leaders in an aging Europe will be of first or second generation African descent, (don’t forget about the U.S.) and these youth will eventually be the ones controlling the West’s institutions.
 What I think he is suggesting is that it is important to engage these youth, so that they can see themselves as being connected to a global community when dealing with the social issues they face today, and nurture them to become globally conscious leaders in the future.

 The current historical moment–where we’re all linked up and connected through social media & technology–is the perfect time for a back and forth exchange to happen.
 It’s not hard to see that the youth of today are more plugged-in than previous generations, so in order to reach them we have to look at the things they are connecting to.
-It is through popular culture that the initial connections with homeland and diaspora will begin to make an impact on the consciousness of the younger generations.
+It is through popular culture that the initial connections with homeland and diaspora will begin to make an impact on the consciousness of younger generations of Africans.
 For young people (and for those not so young) Hip Hop (and its various derivations) has become a global lingua franca that can instill in marginalized people a sense of community and pride.
 If we can connect youth of the diaspora to Africa through the things they are interested in and understand, for example Hip Hop, we can instill in them a sense of pride in their roots and perhaps obligations to their community as a whole.
 Since popular culture and media will play an integral role in the formation of those future leaders’ social consciousness, my personal preoccupation with Africa’s image and reception in the West is less focused on how non-Africans see it, but more concerned with how young Africans see themselves and understand the potential of the places they come from.

-Which brings me to this video:
+Which brings me to this video.